markelog/dott/readme.md

 ### Approach

-We use bfs coupled with a bit of maze path finding algo without backtracking though, at least this is how I explained it to myself, haha.
+We use bfs coupled with a bit of maze pathfinding algo without backtracking though, at least this is how I explained it to myself, haha.

 See [Distance transform](https://en.wikipedia.org/wiki/Distance_transform
  ) article.